bleaktwig/zshortguide/README.md

 * Plugging them into a network topology by creating ZMQ connections with `zmq_bind()` and `zmq_connect()`.
 * Writing and receiving messages on them with `zmq_msg_send()` and `zmq_msg_recv()`.

 Sockets are always void pointers and messages are structures.
-Therefore, "all your sockets are belong to ZMQ", but messages are things that we own in our code.
-Sockets can be created, destroyed and configured.
+Therefore, **all your sockets are belong to ZMQ**, but messages are things that you own in our code.
+Sockets can only be created, destroyed and configured.

 ### Plugging Sockets into the Topology
 * A server does `zmq_bind()` on a well-known address, becoming an endpoint bound to a socket.
 When a socket is bound to an endpoint, **it automatically starts accepting connections**.